jacoballanj/My-Thesis/README.md

 # My-Thesis
 This repository consits of documents related to my master thesis.
+It is written in LaTeX.